wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    * type O to insert new line above current position.

    * type v to visually select

-   * type G to go to end of file.
-   * type 55G to go to line 55.

    * type v to visually select.
    * type d to delete (cut) single character.